Category: Custom Orthotics

 How do I know if I need custom orthotics or just better shoes?

-If better shoes reduce symptoms and flare-ups don’t return, you may not need custom.
-If symptoms keep recurring despite smart shoes and load changes, a custom evaluation is often worth it.
+If better shoes reduce symptoms and flare-ups do not keep returning, you may not need custom orthotics.
+If pain keeps recurring despite supportive shoes, smart load changes, and reasonable inserts, an exam-guided orthotics evaluation may be worth it.

-What’s the difference between custom orthotics and OTC inserts?
+What’s the difference between custom orthotics and over-the-counter inserts?

 How long does it take to get used to orthotics?